aslamhus/RectanglePacker/README.md

 If unsuccessful, `calcTileProperties` will throw an error.

-## Time Complexity
+## Efficiency

-Though I have not extensively measured the time complexity of the algorithm, most cases are solved within 1-4 milliseconds within 1 - 5 iterations.
+Though I have not extensively measured the time complexity of the algorithm, most cases are solved within 1-4 milliseconds and 1 - 10 iterations.
 As you add more constraints, the time complexity will increase.
 When I have time I would love to measure this more precisely.
 Feedback/observations are welcome!

 ## Potential Improvements